SoftUni-Internal/interactive-content/EN/00-Associative-Arrays/05-Homework.md

 ### Output

-- Print out the **names of all force sides** ordered by the count of their force users in descending order, and then by their names in ascending order
+- Print out the **names of sides of the force** ordered by the count of their force users in descending order, and then by their names in ascending order

-- For each side, print out **the names of all force users** that participate in it, ordered by their names
+- For each side, print out **the names of all force users** that are part of it, ordered by their names

 - The output format is: